Diptonil/devops-engineering/Linux/linux-special-files.md

 ## The `.profile` File

-- These files are primarily used to set environmental items for every user.
+- These files are primarily used to set environment items for every user.
 - Like `autoexec.bat` file of DOS, it is a start-up file for an UNIX user.
 It is located in the `~` directory.
 - `.profile` is executed by bash when you get a normal shell process like opening a terminal tool.
 - When we export an environment variable, it gets stored here.

+## The `.bashrc` File

+- This gets executed everytime a system boot happens.
+- We can add custom environment variables here.